Everyone has a role to play in safety. Below are examples of things that you can do to support safety on York University campuses.

 - Encryption programs can be used for storage and transmission of sensitive documents.

 - Make sure that you use your own username and password on any York University computer.
 Do not share your username or password with anyone.
 Make sure to sign off when finished.

 - Do not lend anyone computing user IDs and password.

 - Do not let anyone watch you type in your password.

 - Do not use the same password for all accounts.

-- Effective passwords utilize a combination of letters and numbers.
-Change regularly.
+- Change passwords regularly.
+Effective passwords utilize a combination of letters and numbers.

 ELECTRONIC MYTHS AND LEGENDS